What is GMP Class A and B Cleanroom Environments?

 Contamination control in cleanrooms is achieved through several measures.
 Air filtration using HEPA/ULPA filters removes airborne particles.
 Cleaning and disinfection procedures eliminate surface contamination.
 Personnel dress and behavior standards prevent the introduction of contaminants.

-Cleanroom design and construction must meet GMP requirements.
+cleanroom design and construction must meet GMP requirements.
 Materials and surface treatments must be easy to clean and disinfect.
 Airflow patterns and pressure differentials control the movement of air and prevent contamination.
 Partitioning and isolation separate different areas of the cleanroom to prevent cross-contamination.

 Cleanroom operating standards include particle monitoring and control, temperature and humidity control, and personnel access procedures.
 These standards ensure that the cleanroom environment remains within the required parameters.